 As part of our Approach to Redress, the YMCA may offer a direct personal response, support to access counselling and psychological care and/or the offer of a monetary amount.

 Direct personal response

 If you are applying for redress, you do not have to meet with anyone from the YMCA if it is your preference not to.
-An independent person is available to you.

 However, if you wish, you can meet with a senior representative of the YMCA.
 This may be the CEO of your local YMCA or the National CEO or a member of the Board.
 You may prefer to meet with the Chair of our Redress Panel, who is independent from the YMCA.
 You are very welcome to bring a support person with you, to any meeting you choose to attend.

 If you would like to receive an apology from the YMCA this can be provided in person and/or in writing.

 If at any stage you change your mind about the kind of personal response you would like to receive, please just let us know.

 In providing redress the YMCA may also offer an additional amount of up to $5,000 towards any counselling or psychological care needs you may have.

 If you require counselling support throughout the redress application process, the YMCA may also meet the reasonable costs of these needs.

 As part of our redress response, the YMCA may also offer a monetary amount as a tangible acknowledgement by the YMCA that the sexual abuse of children is wrong and that we acknowledge the potential life-long impacts of abuse.
 A monetary amount offered through redress is not equivalent to compensation for damages.